-- The agency must complete a Placement Request Form.
+- complete a Placement Request Form.

 The Field Education Department requires that new field instructors receive training in how to meet the educational responsibilities involved in supervising M.S. students.
 To be eligible for training, a new field instructor: